FIA calls off Verstappen F1 safety car restart strategy

 There, Verstappen briefly overtook the then race leader as he accelerated and braked through the final turn of the Yas Marina track, which Mercedes exposed in its bid to make amends at the end of that controversial race.

-In Bahrain in 2022, the strategy backfired on Verstappen as he was pinned on the inside line for the final two corners, which meant Leclerc could run clear and Carlos Sainz Jr. was able to follow…
+In Bahrain in 2022, the strategy backfired on Verstappen as he was pinned on the inside line for the final two corners, which meant Leclerc could run clear and was able to close the following Carlos Sainz Jr…

 Read Full News